-Performance Targets (as agreed with Ministry) Performance Remediation Strategies (if requirement or target not met) Breakdown of total processed (43,668 tonnes in 2016) a) 3R - 83% a) 69.5% - 3R (rubber, steel and fibre recycled into products) 3R: TSBC continues to pursue 3R (TDP) options for the fibre extracted during the recycling process, the component of the tire causing the performance % to be below target.
-This is discussed more in Section 6 b) 4R - 13% b) 29.0% - 4R (rubber, steel and fibre plus residual fibre from 3R process for energy recovery) Broken down as follows: 16% fibre 13% whole tires or shred 4R: It is important to note that 55% of the volume directed to TDF is fibre, a residual from the tire recycling process. c) 5R (Residual) - 3.5% c) 0.6% - 5R (landfill of residuals, such as fibre and waste from 3R process) 5R: This low percentage is due to a concerted effort by the processor to minimize waste and find 3R and 4R uses for the material. d) 5R (Off Spec) - 0.5% d) 0.9% - 5R (landfill of off spec regulated tires that cannot currently be processed into 3R or 4R) 5R: In 2016, only a very small portion of the program tires were still unable to be processed (376 tonnes).
-Processing has begun in 2017.
-1,700 collection sites - Collection site is defined as a retailer that in normal course of business will take back one scrap tire for every new tire sold 1,922 collection sites Please see Section 4 for a detailed explanation and Appendix B for a copy of the Audit Report. a) 500 Return to Retailer (R2R) locations 839 R2R locations N/A b) 2 Return to Retailer (R2R) locations per Regional District All Regional Districts have at least 2 R2R locations
+Performance Targets (as agreed with Ministry) Performance Remediation Strategies (if requirement or target not met) 3.
+Breakdown of total processed (49,821 tonnes in 2017) a) 3R - 83% a) 73.5% - 3R (rubber, steel and fibre recycled into products) b) 4R - 13% b) 26.2% - 4R (rubber, steel and fibre plus residual fibre from 3R process for energy recovery) Broken down as follows: 14.1% fibre 12.1% whole tires or shred 4R: It is important to note that 54% of the volume directed to TDF is fibre, a residual from the tire recycling process.
+TSBC could have directed this material to 5R in order to meet its target but this is contrary to the intent of the 5R hierarchy. c) 5R (Residual) - 3.5% c) 0.25% - 5R (residuals, such as fibre and waste from 3R process landfilled) 5R: This low percentage is due to a concerted effort by TSBC and the processor to minimize waste and find 3R and 4R uses for the material. d) 5R (Off Spec) - 0.5% d) 0.05% - 5R (landfill of off spec regulated tires that cannot currently be processed into 3R or 4R) 1.
+1,700 collection sites - 2,046 collection sites Collection site is defined as a retailer that in normal course of business will take back one scrap tire for every new tire sold Please see Section 4 for a detailed explanation and Appendix B for a copy of the Audit Report.
+5. a) 500 Return to Retailer (R2R) locations 828 R2R locations N/A b) 2 Return to Retailer (R2R) locations per Regional District All Regional Districts have at least 2 R2R locations

 Performance Targets (as agreed with Ministry) Performance Remediation Strategies (if requirement or target not met) 6.
-15 collection events 15 collection events - please see Table 1 for details 7.
+15 collection events 16 collection events - please see Table 1 for details 7.
 Report on measures taken to reduce abandoned waste Submitted - please see Appendix E N/A 8.
-Less than 24 legitimate collection complaints from retailers and generators No legitimate collection complaints received from the 3,742 registered retailer and scrap tire generator sites, substantiating the Collection Rate result of ~100% (please see Section 7) N/A 9.
-Less than 12 consumer complaints No complaints recorded N/A 10 .
-Under \$5 / PTE program cost Passenger Tire Equivalent \$4.58 / PTE N/A 11 .
-To ensure program stability, no less than 6 months of operational cost in reserve As of December 31, 2016, TSBC had approximately 8 months of current operational cost in reserve N/A 12 .
-At least one update to the GHG inventory report between 2013 and 2017 No report planned or conducted in 2016.
-Scheduled for completion in 2017.
-N/A 13 .
-Delivery of OTR Processing Options Report to Ministry by July 1, 2016 Submitted - please see Appendix D N/A
+Less than 24 legitimate collection complaints from retailers and generators 4 legitimate collection complaints received This equates to 0.1% of the 3,949 registered retailer and scrap tire generator sites and substantiates the Collection Rate result of ~100% (please see Section 7) N/A 9.
+Less than 12 consumer complaints No complaints recorded N/A 10.
+Under \$5 / PTE program cost Passenger Tire Equivalent \$4.67 / PTE N/A 11.
+To ensure program stability, no less than 6 months of operational cost in reserve As of December 31, 2017, TSBC had 7.5 months of current operational cost in reserve N/A 12.
+At least one update to the GHG inventory report Completed for 2016 operations N/A 13.
+Delivery of OTR Processing Report to the Ministry by July 01, 2018 Submitted - please see Appendix D N/A